The Bankrate promise

 On the other hand, you won’t have to pay any interest on your purchases if you pay off your credit card statement balance every month.
 Most major credit cards offer a 21-day grace period before charging interest on new purchases, as long as you pay your statement balance in full and on time, every time.

 Why you should pay your credit card bill early

-Plus, lowering your balance can help you lower your credit utilization ratio.
-Credit utilization makes up 30 percent of your FICO credit score, which means that every time you make a payment on your credit card (you can make multiple payments every month if you want to) you might give your credit score a boost.
+Lowering your balance can help you lower your credit utilization ratio, which is the second most important factor that goes into your credit score.
+Every time you make a payment on your credit card (you can make multiple payments every month if you want to) your credit utilization ratio will decrease, which may give your credit score a boost.

 How can I pay my credit card bill?

 The easiest way to make a credit card payment (and never miss one) is to set up autopay online.
 However, there are more manual options as well.